Stakeholders suggest variety of ages for legal marijuana consumption | Globalnews.ca

 University of Saskatchewan public policy professor Michael Szafron believes an illegal market will exist, regardless of the government mandated age.

 “There’s going to be people who want that high,” Szafron said.
-“Twenty to 30 per cent tetrahydrocannabinol (THC), if it’s not going to be for sale from a legal source, they still will be going to whoever was providing it to them before,” Szafron said.
+“Twenty to 30 per cent tetrahydrocannabinol (THC), if it’s not going to be for sale from a legal source, they still will be going to whoever was providing it to them before.”

 READ MORE: Physicians concerned over self-medicating as marijuana legalization approaches